Royal Horticultural Society: Shows

-The most recent addition to the RHS shows line-up is the RHS Show Cardiff, held at Cardiff Castle since 2005.
-The society is also closely involved with the spring and autumn shows at Malvern, Worcestershire, and with BBC Gardeners' World Live held annually at the Birmingham National Exhibition Centre.
+In 2025 the introduced the first RHS Flower show at Wentworth Woodhouse.

+The society is also closely involved with BBC Gardeners' World Live held annually at the Birmingham National Exhibition Centre.

 Libraries

 The RHS is custodian of the Lindley Library, housed within its headquarters at 80 Vincent Square, London, and in branches at each of its four gardens.
 The library is based upon the book collection of John Lindley.

 The RHS Herbarium has its own image library (collection) consisting of more than 3,300 original watercolours, approximately 30,000 colour slides and a rapidly increasing number of digital images.
 Although most of the images have been supplied by photographers commissioned by the RHS, the archive includes a substantial number of slides from the Harry Smith Collection and Plant Heritage National Plant Collection holders.

 The libraries in each of the gardens are open to all visitors.
 RHS members can borrow books from the Lindley London, as well as the libraries at Wisley Garden and Harlow Carr Garden.